syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-fire-click-event-when-a-child-node-is-selected.md

 # How to fire Click Event when Child Node is Selected

-Whenever a TreeViewAdv is selected, AfterSelect event will be raised and  Click event is raised when a child node is selected, by using the following code snippet.
+Whenever a TreeViewAdv is selected, AfterSelect event will be raised.
+You can raise a Click event when a child node is selected, inside this handler using the following code snippet.

 {% tabs %}
 {% highlight c# %}